Why is web accessibility important?

 But we are going to tell you some benefits which will make you feel that we should also make our website and apps accessible.

-1. Easily Access for All persons normal and disabilities:
+1. Easy Access for All Persons with Normal and Disabilities:

 Web accessibility allows people with various disabilities, such as vision impairments, hearing loss, motor disabilities, and cognitive challenges, to use the internet effectively.
 By following accessibility standards, websites become usable for a larger, more diverse audience.